6th October 2022

 Pros

 • Accessible customer service.
-Australian credit providers and required to have dedicated customer service options that allow customers to access help regarding their loans.
-Jacaranda offers customer service on Saturdays too!
+Australian credit providers are required to have dedicated customer service options that allow customers to access help regarding their loans.
+Jacaranda offers customer service on Saturdays, too!

 • Competitive market.
-As there are many lenders in the field, there is a chance you could find a better rate or better service to suit your needs.
+As there are many lenders in the field, you could find a better rate or better service to suit your needs.

 • Debt consolidation.
-Alongside personal loans, many lenders offer debt consolidation loans, where a consumer can combine all their loans and credit into one easy-to-manage loan.
+Many lenders offer debt consolidation loans, in which consumers can combine all their loans and credit into one easy-to-manage loan.

-• Variety of purposes.
-From home improvements to an emergency vet visit, personal loans can be used for larger expenses that some BNPLs cannot be used for due to their lending limits.
+• There are a variety of purposes.
+From home improvements to an emergency vet visit, personal loans can be used for larger expenses that some BNPL providers can’t facilitate due to their lending limits.

 • Adheres to responsible lending.
-Personal lenders in Australia must adhere to responsible lending guidelines, meaning they will only lend to people that meet certain requirements and are deemed to be able to repay the loan comfortably.
+Personal lenders in Australia must adhere to responsible lending guidelines, meaning they will only lend to people who meet specific requirements and are deemed to be able to repay the loan comfortably.

 Cons

-• Could have higher interest.
-Personal loans could have higher interest rates compared to BNPL, however, a responsible lender is required to not lend to someone they feel could not comfortably pay their loan back.
+• Potential for higher interest.
+Personal loans could have higher interest rates compared to BNPL.
+However, a responsible lender is required not to lend to someone they feel could not comfortably pay their loan back.
 Plus, the ongoing repayments can be spread out over a longer period of time.

 • Could incur fees.
 Like most ways to borrow money, personal loans could incur fees like establishment fees and monthly fees.

-• Could require security for a larger loan.
-Though not necessarily a disadvantage, for some people, attaching security like a car for a larger amount of money could feel risky.
+• It could require security for a larger loan.
+Though not necessarily a disadvantage, attaching security like a car to a larger amount of money could feel risky for some people.

 Which is the better option for you?

-As with all forms of personal borrowing, the right option for you completely depends on the situation you are in.
+As with all forms of personal borrowing, the right option for you entirely depends on the situation you’re in.
 To help you answer this question, we’ll give you two examples of when one option may trump the other.

 When BNPL could be better

-Buy now, pay later could be a suitable option for purchases on one-off expenses that fall below the usual threshold for a personal loan, which tends to be $5,000.
-For example, buying a new laptop or some nice new clothes for about $1,000 could be okay to do with BNPL.
+Buy now, pay later is a suitable option for purchases on one-off expenses that fall below the usual threshold for a personal loan, which is several thousand dollars.
+For example, buying a new laptop or some nice new clothes for about $1,000 is okay to do with BNPL, but not with a personal loan.

 When a personal loan could be better

 Personal loans, on the other hand, tend to be more suited to larger expenses paid off over a longer time frame.
-Think about some of life's hurdles that get in the way such as medical bills or car repairs, or bigger planned expenses like weddings, holidays or home renovations.
-A car loan is also a type of secured personal loan used to buy a vehicle, which can obviously require a much higher loan limit than what most BNPL platforms allow you to borrow.
+Consider some of life's hurdles that get in the way, such as medical bills or car repairs or more significant planned expenses like cars, weddings, holidays or home renovations.

 In addition to allowing for larger loan limits, personal loans can also provide: